edgelesssys/marblerun.sh/content/docs/tasks/deploy.md

 * [Equinix](https://metal.equinix.com/product/features/) Bare Metal Servers
 * Alternatively, you can deploy the steps with [minikube](https://minikube.sigs.k8s.io/docs/start/)

-This article uses [Helm 3](https://helm.sh/) to install Marblerun.
+## Install with the Marblerun CLI

+You can also install Marblerun using the command line interface:

+* For a cluster with SGX support:

+    ```bash
+    marblerun install --domain=mycluster.uksouth.cloudapp.azure.com
+    ```

+* For a cluster without SGX support:

+    ```bash
+    marblerun install --domain=mycluster.uksouth.cloudapp.azure.com --simulation
+    ```

+## Install with Helm

 Make sure that you are using the latest release of Helm and have access to the Marblerun Helm repositories.
 For upgrade instructions, see the [Helm install docs](https://docs.helm.sh/using_helm/#installing-helm).
 For more information on configuring and using Helm, see [Install applications with Helm in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm).

-## Adding Marblerun's Helm repository
+### Adding Marblerun's Helm repository

 ```bash
 helm repo add edgeless https://helm.edgeless.systems/stable
 helm repo update
 ```

-## Installing the chart
+### Installing the chart

 Update the hostname with your cluster's FQDN.